XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Evaluation Methodology

 \subsubsection{Ronin Bridge}

-The Ronin bridge connects Ethereum ($\mathcal{S}$) and the Ronin blockchain ($\mathcal{T}$) and operates based on a multi-signature of trusted validators~\cite{ronin_bridge}.
-Deposits and withdrawals are executed when a threshold of validators issues a transaction to the bridge contract, attesting to it.
+The Ronin bridge connects Ethereum ($\mathcal{S}$) and the Ronin blockchain ($\mathcal{T}$) and operates based on a multi-signature of trusted validators~\cite{ronin_bridge} -- i.e., deposits and withdrawals are executed when a threshold of validators attests the validity of the action on the origin blockchain (be it a lock or burn of tokens).
 The Ronin bridge was deployed in early 2021, and the attack occurred on March 22, 2022.
-The interval of interest spans approximately four months, from the start of 2022 to April 28, 2022, when the main bridge contract on Ronin (\AddrHref{https://app.roninchain.com/address/0xe35d62ebe18413d96ca2a2f7cf215bb21a406b4b}{0xe35d62ebe18413d96ca2a2f7cf215bb21a406b4b}) was paused (\AddrHref{https://app.roninchain.com/tx/0xe806b36b9f337e8512dd806a5845451232a0da52c66f2921c4f7e222bd5e19fd}{0xe806b36b9f337e8512dd806a5845451232a0da52c66f2921c4f7e222bd5e19fd}).
+The interval of interest spans approximately four months, from the start of 2022 to April 28, 2022, when the main bridge contract on Ronin was paused (\AddrHref{https://app.roninchain.com/tx/0xe806b36b9f337e8512dd806a5845451232a0da52c66f2921c4f7e222bd5e19fd}{0xe806b36b9f337e8512dd806a5845451232a0da52c66f2921c4f7e222bd5e19fd}).
 To capture incomplete withdrawals on $\mathcal{T}$ before the attack, we analyze additional data on Ethereum between $]t_2;t_3]$.
 This required scanning for events in the newer version of the main bridge contract (\AddrHref{https://etherscan.io/address/0x64192819ac13ef72bf6b5ae239ac672b43a9af08}{0x64192819ac13ef72bf6b5ae239ac672b43a9af08}), which was deployed on Ethereum after the attack on June 22, 2022.
 Finally, based on the same logic as above, we also captured additional deposits in Ethereum to capture cross-chain transactions initiated in $[t_0;t_1[$, whose deposit in Ronin is at the beginning of $[t_1;t_2]$.